FTBTeam/FTB-Team-Islands/README.md

 As well as changing those config options, you can also override the data files in our mod using a data pack.
 Our files are called
 `default_lobby.nbt` and `teamislands_island.nbt`.
 They are held in the `resources.data.ftbteamislands.structures`.

+### Spawn point

+Each island either prebuilts or set via the config will require a single structure block where you wish the player to spawn.
+This spawn point is set via the Metadata of the structure block by putting `SPAWN_POINT` on the structure block.